owanemi/2024-12-christmas-dinner/audit-data/findings.md

 The `refund()` and internal `_refundETH()` function in the ChristmasDinner contract fails to validate refund eligibility, allowing addresses without a balance in the contract to waste gas from the contract without restrictions.

 ## Vulnerability details
-The `_refundETH` function does not check if the caller (msg.sender) is eligible for a refund.
+Both the internal `_refundETH()` and external `refund()` function does not check if the caller (msg.sender) is eligible for a refund.
 For example if their ETH balance is 0 they can unconditionally transfer 0 ETH based on the etherBalance mapping, which can waste a lot of gas. as the EVM allows for 0 value ETH transfers.

 ## Impact
-When a malicious user without a balance keeps calling the contract's `refundETH()` function, the contract will keep sending 0 ether and can eventually run out of gas.
+When a malicious user without a balance keeps calling the contract's `refund()` function, the contract will keep sending 0 ether and can eventually run out of gas.
 Making the entire contract unusable

 ## Tools Used
 Manual Review, Foundry